Ryan Fournier: Views

 In a since-deleted Facebook post on June 11, 2020, Fournier claimed that donations to Black Lives Matter were being funneled to Democratic campaigns through ActBlue, a Democratic Super PAC.
 Similar allegations were made by other conservative commentators, such as Candace Owens and the Hodgetwins.
 The Associated Press and fact-checking website PolitiFact rated the claim as false.

-In a tweet dated January 31, 2021, Fournier claimed that the 'Biden administration lost 20 million COVID vaccines...".
+In a tweet dated January 31, 2021, Fournier claimed that the "Biden administration lost 20 million COVID vaccines...".
 According to PolitiFact, the Biden administration wasn't responsible for losing the vaccines and that the distribution infrastructure under which these vaccines went missing were set up during the Trump administration.
 PolitiFact rated Fournier's allegations on the missing vaccines as false.

 On April 20, 2021, Fournier shared a Facebook post with an image reading "Derek Chauvin did not get a fair trial".
 The statement was later retracted as an opinion.
 USA Today fact-checked Fournier's statement and considered it as missing context and ignoring the steps taken to ensure the trial was held in a fair manner.

-Personal life
+Legal issues

 2023 arrest

-On November 21, 2023, Fournier was arrested in Johnston County, North Carolina, for allegedly assaulting his girlfriend.
+On November 21, 2023, Fournier was arrested in Johnston County, North Carolina, for allegedly assaulting his girlfriend with a deadly weapon.
 Charges were eventually dropped by the District Attorney.

+2026 arrest

+On May 26, 2026, Fournier was arrested in Washington, D.C., and charged with "simple assault and attempted threats to do bodily harm."
+The alleged victim was a new girlfriend.